VijayKakani414/Visual-Toxicity-Analysis/README.md

 # Visual-Toxicity-Analysis
-This repo is created to host the code materials pertaining to Visual Toxicity Analysis using OpenCV, ImageJ and AI models
+This repo is created to host the code materials pertaining to Visual Toxicity Analysis using OpenCV, ImageJ and AI models.